fab13n/DjangoPi/README.md

 Usage
 =

-NOTE: This has only been tested on the official debian flavour of linux for the raspberry pi.
+This setup script has been updated to work on the Raspbian release

-To start make sure you have:
+To start:

-* Started up your raspberry pi
+* Start your Raspberry Pi
-* Logged in
+* Log
-* Downloaded this package
+* Download this package
-* Gone to this package folder, this can be done via:
+* Navigate to this package folder, this can be done via:

 ```Python